The Rainbows, Brownies and Guides are all held in the Walter Nelson Halls on Thursdays.

 Rainbows regularly go on outings to exciting places across Northern Ireland.
 In the past, these have included trips to Belfast Zoo, Castle Espie or a visit to Lorne for a teddy bears picnic or a princess party.

 For girls aged between 4 and 7.
 Being a Rainbow is all about developing self-confidence, building friendships, trying new things and having fun.
-Rainbows enjoy a programme called the Rainbow Jigsaw which follows the key themes of: look, learn, laugh and love.
+Rainbows enjoy a programme called the Rainbow Jigsaw which follows the key themes: look, learn, laugh and love.

 Rainbows learn by doing – they get their hands dirty with arts and crafts, cooking and playing games.